The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Waterfront access memo

-For waterfront properties: inlet dynamics and current soundings, bridge clearances (fixed ICW spans generally approximately 65 feet at MHW; tributaries vary), controlling depths on approach (the shallowest point between ocean and dock), dock specifications (length, pilings, lift capacity, 30A/50A/100A shore power, freshwater), and ocean access context (Lake Worth Inlet for deeper-draft vessels).
+For waterfront properties: inlet conditions and current soundings, bridge clearances (fixed ICW spans generally approximately 65 feet at MHW; tributaries vary), controlling depths on approach (the shallowest point between ocean and dock), dock specifications (length, pilings, lift capacity, 30A/50A/100A shore power, freshwater), and ocean access context (Lake Worth Inlet for deeper-draft vessels).
 This is value, not trivia.

 Neighborhood Nuance